 Polish citizens enjoy tuition-free education at UMCS.
 International students must pay a standard fee of EUR 2,000 and an extra fee of EUR 200 for each year of study.
 The extra fee covers administrative costs.
 It is possible to pay these fees in installments if you secure approval from the university rector.

-I hope this article on free hotel management schools was informative and helpful.
+We hope this article on free hotel management schools was informative and helpful.
 Make sure to check out the Available Hospitality and Tourism Management Programs for International Students!